 Medical Information Specialists work from a medical information call center (or medical contact center) to respond to inquiries from healthcare professionals, consumers, patients, caregivers, and others.
 They handle requests for general, medical or technical information, identify and report product quality complaints and adverse events, and support clinical trials.
 Interactions with customers often occur via several channels including – but not limited to – phone, email, fax, mail, live chat, SMS and chatbot/artificial intelligence.

 Medical Information Specialists provide HCPs and patients with accurate, reliable information on medications and how to use them effectively and safely.
+Information provided is also unbiased and in compliance with appropriate guidelines and regulations.

 Medical Science Liaison (MSL)